Wyoming Security Deposit Limits and Deadlines

 A breakdown of Wyoming landlord-tenant laws on security deposits.

-Most residential leases and rental agreements in Wisconsin require a security deposit.
+Most residential leases and rental agreements in Wyoming require a security deposit.
 This is a dollar amount, usually one month's rent, that's intended to cover damage to the premises beyond normal wear and tear, and to cushion the financial blow if a tenant skips out early on the lease without paying.
-Here’s a summary of Wisconsin landlord-tenant laws that cover the use and return of security deposits.
+Here’s a summary of Wyoming landlord-tenant laws that cover the use and return of security deposits.

 Does Wyoming law limit how much a landlord can charge a tenant for a security deposit?